 People living close to a military base or in a highly populated urban city would be the most at risk if a nuclear war broke out.
 The Most Important Thing you could do it Build a DIY Fallout Core Shelter!

-Find The Best Shielding Location
+How to Find The Best Radiation Shielding Location In Your Home?

 The spot in your basement that will give you the most protection is against the outer concrete walls.
 If you can position your shelter in the corner of the basement, then you will have protection on two sides.
 Now that you have two sides of your radiation shelter covered let’s build the two walls that are left.
 You will need rubber totes or cardboard boxes for your walls and a sturdy square or rectangular table for your ceiling.

 Your next ingredient is either earth or water.
 Soil works the best since it gives you better protection against radiation; however, some people might not have access to the soil during winter when the ground is frozen.
 In that case, use water as your primary barrier.
 The halving thickness of 2.5 inches of packed dirt could cut down your radiation exposure by half.
-You would need double the amount of water to attain that same level of protection.
+You would need to double the amount of water to attain that same level of protection.

 Proceed by filling up boxes with packed dirt to give yourself sufficient radiation shielding for at least seven hours.
-If you need to use water, and only have cardboard boxes, simply place a garbage bag inside the box and fill it full of water.
+If you need to use water, and only have cardboard boxes, place a garbage bag inside the box and fill it full of water.
 Place the boxes on top of the table and also stack them on the two unprotected sides, creating your radiation fallout shielding.

-You can also purchase sandbags to make up for the lack of dirt but most people would have no place to store them for any length of time.
+You can also purchase sandbags to make up for the lack of dirt, but most people would have no place to store them for any length of time.
 For every 3.6 inches of sand between you and the radiation, you will halve your dose of exposing.

 You don’t need to spend a lot of money to give you and your family a fighting chance to survive.
 Make sure to properly discard all material used to build your radiation shelter as its now saturated with radiation.